 Every child is entitled to an early childhood education, regardless of ability.

-Support is available for funded kindergartens to provide programs that are responsive to the individual abilities, interests and needs of children with a disability, developmental delay, high support needs, or complex medical needs.
+Support is available for funded kindergartens to provide programs that are responsive to the individual abilities, interests, and needs of children with a disability, developmental delay, high support needs, or complex medical needs.

-This information allows us to give your application a higher priority when we allocate kindergarten places.
+Providing us with this information allows us to give your application a higher priority when we allocate kindergarten places.
 We also pass it on to the kindergarten once you have accepted a place.
 This helps the kindergarten prepare the appropriate supports for your child.

 Talk to your child's teacher before kindergarten begins so you can start to work together on how to meet the needs of your child.
 You should also do this if you are applying to kindergartens that are not part of the central enrolment scheme.